mjziebarth/REHEATFUNQ/README.md

   reference `GammaConjugatePrior` to a set of other prior parameterizations.
 - Enable returning the `scipy.optimize.OptimizeResult` of the SHGO optimization in the gamma conjugate prior minimum surprise estimate.
+- Added discovery (on failure) of system NumPy packages in isolated Python build environments in `numpy-include.py`.
+Compile and link against that system NumPy version.

 #### Changed
 - Documentation details and fixes